thingplus/thingplus.github.io/posts/en/non-official/InquiryGuide.md

 Please contact us with your inquiry form for a quick and accurate answer.
 <br>
 * For commercial service inquiries, please send an e-mail to `biz@daliworks.net`.
-* If you have any inquiries regarding hardware interlock, please send an e-mail to `contact@thingplus.net` or intercom inquiry by clicking on the icon at the bottom right after login from sandbox.thingplus.net.
+* If you have any inquiries regarding hardware interlock, please send an e-mail to `support@thingplus.net`.

 * Please contact us with the following information.
+* When sending e-mail with the following contents, please attach log, screenshot, etc. of problem situation to get quick and accurate answer.
+* We will be given the answer as soon as possible and it may be delayed up to 7 days when there is no in charge of person..

 <div id='id-inquirytable'></div>
 #### Inquiry form